cblanke2/gusty.bike/README.md

   * 5 - Select _NewsBlog_ from the _Application_ options dropdown menu
   * 6 - Click the add button next to _Carosuel_ and select _Carousel slide_ under Bootstrap 4
   * 7 - Select or upload an image using the pop up window, modify any desired options, and click _Save_
+* It is worth noting the Carousel will automatically resize itself to display the largest slide given to it, and also upscale smaller content

 ### Initializing The Blog
 * To initialize the blog page, simply follow these instructions: